What is employer-sponsored health insurance?

 Health reimbursement arrangements

 Alternative health benefits, like health reimbursement arrangements (HRAs), are also available.
 An increasing number of employers are turning to HRAs due to the rising cost of group plans.
 An HRA is an employer-funded health benefit.
-Employers can use HRAs to reimburse employees for their eligible out-of-pocket medical expenses.
-With a stand-alone HRA, employers can also cover their employees’ individual health insurance premiums.
+Employers can use HRAs to reimburse employees for more than 200 eligible medical expenses, including monthly premiums for their individual health insurance coverage with a stand-alone HRA.
+The IRS defines eligible expenses in Publication 502.

 Some other examples of HRA-eligible expenses include: